976 Divided By 8

 Understanding Division: The Foundation

 Before we tackle 976 divided by 8, let's establish a firm grasp of what division represents.
-Division is essentially the inverse operation of multiplication.
+And division is essentially the inverse operation of multiplication.
 When we divide 976 by 8, we're asking: "How many times does 8 fit into 976?"
 The answer to this question will be the quotient, and any remainder will indicate a portion of 8 that doesn't fully fit within 976.

 Method 1: Long Division - The Classic Approach